🧘 Curs nou de Abheda Yoga

 walking on water by assimilating the essential subtle energy of pearls,

-obtaining clairvoyance by assimilating the essential subtle energy of the lapis-lazuli stone.
+Achieving clairvoyance by assimilating the essential subtle energy of lapis lazuli stone.

-PADMA-SAMBHAVA has thus come to be perfected in the practice of 1,000 such essences and made them known for the benefit of all people.
+PADMA-SAMBHAVA thus came to perfect itself in the practice of 1,000 such essences and made them known for the benefit of all people.

-Therefore, it was called “The Lotus that contains the essence of precious stones”.
+That is why it has been called “The Lotus that contains the essence of precious stones”.

-PADMA drank only half of it for the extension of his own life, and the other half hid it in an STUPA (n.n – Buddhist monument, shaped like a stone tumulus, more or less pyramidal, surrounded by a railing that is generally carved).
+PADMA drank only half of it for the prolongation of his own life, and the other half he hid in a STUPA (n.n – Buddhist monument, in the shape of a stone mound, more or less pyramidal, surrounded by a railing that is generally carved).

 The master’s mystical lovers or consorts